pyMBE-dev/pyMBE/README.md

 deactivate  # deactivate the virtual environment
 ```

-We highlight that the path `/home/user/espresso/build` is just an example of a possible
+We highlight that the path `/home/user/espresso/build` is just an example of a possible path to the ESPResSo build folder.
-path to the ESPResSo build folder.
-The user should change this path to match
+The user should change this path to match the local absolute path were ESPResSo was installed.
-the local absolute path were ESPResSo was installed.
+For more details on how to install ESPResSo, please consult the [ESPResSo installation guide](https://espressomd.github.io/doc4.2.2/installation.html).

 The pyMBE virtual enviroment can be deactivated at any moment:
 ```sh